Contributing modules#

 Note

-Before making a PR, make sure you have the right to do so and you are not violating any potential NDAs and copyright law.
+Before making a pull request, make sure you have the right to do so and you are not violating any potential NDAs and copyright law.
 In general, PDK modules should only be published by foundries and tool modules should only be published by the tool owners.

 The process for target contributions is as follows: